kimdurante/gis-workshop-waml-template/content/preparingdata.md

 ## Preparing Data

-* All data layers should be loaded into a collection directory (folder) that can be connected to ArcGIS.

-* Layers must adhere to certain requirements to function properly within SDR, SSDI, and EarthWorks.
+* Prior to cataloging and accessioning, it is important to ensure that all data layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.

 ### Checking Data Properties

-* Ensure that each layer has a valid filename, spatial reference, and geographic extent before accessioning begins.
+* Check that each layer has a valid filename, spatial reference, and geographic extent before accessioning begins.
 Refer to the instructions for Data Wrangling if you encounter problems with content.

 * [Run this script to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py)